JustasB/OlfactoryBulb/docs-source/olfactorybulb.model.rst

 `GammaSignature parameter set <olfactorybulb.paramsets.html#olfactorybulb.paramsets.case_studies.GammaSignature>`_ using 16 cores::

-    # From repo root, run this shell command:
+    # From repo root, run this shell command (replace 16 with the number of cores you would like to use):
     mpiexec -np 16 python initslice.py -paramset GammaSignature -mpi

 Simulation results will be stored under `[repo]/olfactorybulb/results/GammaSignature`.
 The last folder in the path uses